getherbert/docs/panels.md

 ]);
 ```

-There is 12 different types of WordPress panels which you can supply as a Parent Name:
+There are 12 different types of WordPress panels which you can supply as a Parent Name:

 ```
 Dashboard: 'index.php'